entr0pia/wasm/README.md

 ### ❗ Important

+I am not the original maintainer.
+I would only keep this project compatible with newer versions of Python, but not add new features.

-Unfortunately, I currently don't have the time to maintain or update this project.
+~~Unfortunately, I currently don't have the time to maintain or update this project.
 While there is a chance that I might revive it at some point, you really shoudldn't count on that.
-Please feel free to fork or just take anything that looks useful!
+Please feel free to fork or just take anything that looks useful!~~

 wasm
 ====